-Does a bicyclist have to ride with traffic?
+Does a bicyclist have to ride in the same direction as traffic?

-Yes, bicyclists must ride with traffic.
+Yes, bicyclists must ride in the same direction as traffic.
 Wrong way riding is the cause of many bike crashes.
-There are new onstreet bike facilities called contra-flow bike lanes that route bicyclists against traffic.
+There are new on-street bike facilities called contra-flow bike lanes that route bicyclists against traffic.
 Follow all posted signs and markings.